MultiRepEyeVR/Through-the-Eyes-of-Emotion/README.md

 # Through the Eyes of Emotion

-This repository contains the dataset and code implementation for the paper **Through the Eyes of Emotion: A Multi-faceted Eye Tracking Dataset for Emotion Recognition in Virtual Reality** by **Anonymous Author(s)**.
+This repository contains the dataset and code implementation for the paper **Through the Eyes of Emotion: A Multi-faceted Eye Tracking Dataset for Emotion Recognition in Virtual Reality**.
 It includes:
 - **Multi-faceted Eye Tracking Dataset for Emotion Recognition**, featuring periocular videos, high-frequency eye-tracking signals, VR scene recordings, and IMU data.
 - **Data Collection and Annotation Tools**, implemented in Unity and Label Studio.
-- **Emotion Recognition Model and Benchmarks**, demonstrating the benefits of fusing periocular and eye movement signals.

-For questions on this repository, please contact the **Annoynmous Authors**.
+For questions on this repository, please contact Tonyun Yang (tongyunyang AT outlook DOC com) or Guohao Lan (g DOT lan AT tudelft DOT nl).

 ## Outline
 - [Contributions](#contributions)